Table of Contents

-The song “Norman Fucking Rockwell” gave me some serious Fiona Apple vibes, with its sound – like from the Extraordinary Machine era.
+The song “Norman Fucking Rockwell” gave me some serious Fiona Apple vibes with its sound (like from the Extraordinary Machine era).
 The production for this album feels scaled back, and tighter.
-It’s another great Lana Del Rey album and I can definitely see why it got the praise it did.
+It’s another great Lana Del Rey album, and I can see why it got the praise it did.
 What I will say about this album is I found the first few songs and the last few songs to be fucking great, and the songs in the middle I just didn’t love as much.
 Are those few middle songs bad?
 No, but they weren’t ones I kept repeating.
-And again they could be songs that I get into at another point in time, but I just wasn’t feeling them right now.
+Again they could be songs that I get into at another point in time, but I just wasn’t feeling them right now.

-I know I didn’t write a lot for this album, but there’s only so many ways I can say it was pretty fucking great.
+I know I didn’t write a lot for this album, but there are only so many ways I can say this album was pretty fucking great.
 It was pretty fucking great.

 If you’ve read all that congratulations on getting through that, maybe.
 I didn’t know exactly what to expect with Lana Del Rey’s discography, but on the whole, I’ve really been enjoying her music.
 Considering that’s she’s released an album every couple of years or so since 2012, and those albums have all been really great to fucking stellar I am quite impressed with Lana Del Rey.
-I’m looking forward to hearing her new album and if it comes out this month as expected I’ll try to listen to and my thoughts about it to this post.
+I’m looking forward to hearing her new album.
+If it comes out this month I’ll try to listen to it and add my thoughts about it in this post.

 In the next post, I’m gonna pick a couple of songs from each album and write a little something about them.